-Symptom Probable cause Clunking noise on bumps only Checking the struts Continuous clunking noise Checking the ball joints Ticks when in neutral Checking the exhaust Ticks only in reverse Checking the brakes Ticks in turns and curves Checking the CV joints Ticks only when cold Checking the catalytic converter Ticks only at slow speed Checking the wheels
+Symptom Probable cause Clunking noise on bumps only Struts.
+See Checking the struts .
+Continuous clunking noise Ball joints.
+See Checking the ball joints.
+Ticks when in neutral Exhaust.
+See Checking the exhaust.
+Ticks only in reverse Brakes.
+See Checking the brakes.
+Ticks in turns and curves CV joints.
+See Checking the CV joints.
+Ticks only when cold Catalytic converter.
+See Checking the catalytic converter Ticks only at slow speed Wheels.
+See Checking the wheels.